Skip to content

 Chemistry I: Periodic table & Atom

+This is an 8-session Learning Set, totaling 20 learning hours.
 Start with what chemistry is and the difference between physical and chemical changes, along with lab safety.
 Introduce atoms, elements, and compounds, the periodic table, and the structure of the atom (protons, neutrons, electrons).
 Move into chemical bonding (ionic vs covalent) and the idea of chemical reactions, emphasizing conservation of mass with simple demonstrations.

 Starter plan includes